Judge tosses some counts in Georgia election case against Trump and others

 A spokesman for Willis said prosecutors are reviewing the order and declined to comment.

-Buddy Parker, a lawyer for Eastman, in an email applauded McAfee’s findings.
-Steve Sadow, Trump’s lead attorney, also celebrated the ruling, saying in an email that Trump and his Georgia legal team “have prevailed once again.”
+Buddy Parker, a lawyer for Eastman, in an email applauded McAfee’s ruling.
+Steve Sadow, Trump’s lead attorney, also celebrated the dismissal of two charges against the former president, saying in an email that Trump and his Georgia legal team “have prevailed once again.”

+Lawyers for Eastman, Still and other defendants had argued that the Republicans who acted as electors for Trump were within their rights and were acting as provided for by the federal Electoral Count Act.
+McAfee wrote that that statute is intended to govern the counting of electoral votes by Congress and that the state’s prosecution is not barred because it doesn’t impair that vote counting.
+While the Trump electors may have believed their actions were legal, that is a matter for trial and not a pretrial motion, the judge wrote.

+In a separate order Thursday, McAfee rejected Eastman and Still’s attempt to dismiss the broad racketeering count in the indictment.
+That count is supported by 161 alleged acts that defendants are accused of engaging in to accomplish a common goal of challenging Trump’s electoral loss.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.